 Sometimes, riders just want to have as little between them and the open air as possible.
 Freedom of the road.
 Riding on unencumbered.
 That is the essence of the motorcycle half helmet.
 As with the full face helmet generally being considered a "sportbike" lid, half helmets have the tendency to be seen as cruiser specific.
 While that is more often than not the case, it is also important to note their popularity with the scooter crowd, as well as the fact that they are becoming more popular with the urban commuter as well.
 Historically, half helmets have been rather basic.
 Nothing much to talk about other than a few different style options and maybe a different chin buckle or two.
 However, recent improvements to design, fitment, and the housing of features has made for a wider array of possibilities for those in search of half helmets for their motorcycle adventures.

 While the standard, simplistic, bare-bones half helmet is still quite popular, the inclusion of features such as drop down sun visors, fitment optimization systems, and even specialized face masks, such as the ones that have shown enormous popularity on the Bell Rogue, have really made inroads with this segment of riders.
-Also, manufacturers have sought to combat the age-old “bobblehead” look of many half-helmets, wherein the lid sits high on the top of the head and creates the look of one of those lollipops that you get out of the candy bin at the bank.
-Contemporary half-helmets, however, have renewed focus on being much more than just a bucket that plops down on top of your head, and have even been in the minds of bluetooth communicator makers who have been introducing multiple options that are able to be utilized without a full face helmet to mount to.
+Also, manufacturers have sought to combat the age-old "bobblehead" look of many half-helmets, wherein the lid sits high on the top of the head and creates the look of one of those lollipops that you get out of the candy bin at the bank.
+Contemporary half-helmets, however, have renewed focus on being much more than just a bucket that plops down on top of your head, and have even been in the minds of Bluetooth communicator makers who have introduced multiple options that can be utilized without a full face helmet to mount to.

 Other considerations include audio quality with bluetooth communications due to wind noise, fewer internal options for replacement liners, and buffeting due to lift that can occur at highway speeds.

-The classic motorcycle look that comes with a fashionable half helmet is all the rage nowadays.
-Harking back to yesteryear and days since past, throwing on the half helmet, pulling a bandana over your grill, throwing your leg over a rugged cafe racer or mean streets cruiser, and thundering down the road is an appealing idea for many a rider.
-As with all of the helmets that we have discussed, there are a certain list of pros and cons to keep in mind when looking to go this direction.
-When making your eventual decision, it helps to be attune to them and take it all into consideration.
+The classic motorcycle look that comes with a fashionable open face helmet is all the rage nowadays.
+Harking back to yesteryear, strapping on the open face helmet, pulling a bandana over your grill, throwing your leg over a rugged cafe racer or mean street cruiser, and thundering down the road is an appealing idea for many a rider.
+As with all of the helmets that we have discussed, there are pros and cons to keep in mind when looking to go this direction.
+When making your eventual decision, it helps to take them into consideration.